hwchen/hashmap-c3/README.md

 Also, sorry for those that don't use [`werk`](https://github.com/simonask/werk), I may set up a shell script or something at some point.

+In the following benches, `UnorderedMap` is this repo's implementation, `HashMap` is C3's std implementation.

 `werk quickbench` 1M ints
 ```